AAPC POLE PERFORMER

 Hips must remain level or below shoulders.
 No extreme flex.

-Ragdoll spin, Sunwheel spins, Ankle hold side spin, Flares
+Ragdoll spin, Sunwheel spins, Ankle hold side spin (side climb), Flares

 Hood ornament with pit grip only (one hand must remain)